arodriguezbonmati/Practica-TPRA/README.md

 # Testing

-Most of the project is tested by the different classes such as UserTest and ProductTest.
+Most of the project is tested by the different classes such as UserTest, ProductTest and InternationalizationTest.

 Example of the Username testing.